Allowable Company Expenses in Bangladesh

 Section 47

-If recovered later, it is treated as income in the year of recovery.
+Important: If the debt is somehow recovered in a later income year, it must be declared as taxable income in the year of recovery.

 5. Depreciation & Amortization